mwgeurts/tomodirect_beams/README.md

 * [Compatibility and Requirements](README.md#compatibility-and-requirements)
 * [Troubleshooting](README.md#troubleshooting)

-## Installation and Use
+## Installation

 To install the function as a MATLAB App, download and execute the `CreateTomoDirectDose.mlappinstall` file from this directory.
 If downloading the repository via git, make sure to download all submodules by running  `git clone --recursive https://github.com/mwgeurts/tomodirect_beams`.

+## Use and Documentation

 This function can be executed without input arguments, upon which it will prompt the user to select the DICOM RTPLAN file and then the folder containing the binary dose files.
 The function will scan recursively through subfolders to identify all binary dose files.
 The per beam DICOM RTDOSE files will be written to the same folder as the selected DICOM RTPLAN file.

 Alternatively, the function can be executed with two inputs, the first the file name (full or relative to this function) of the DICOM RTPlan file and the second as the path to the binary folder.
-A flag to apply the beam isocenter offset can optionally be passed as a third input argument('yes' or 'no').
+A flag to apply the beam isocenter offset can optionally be passed as a third input argument(`yes` or `no`).

 Finally, if specified the written DICOM files will be returned as a cell array.
 Several examples are shown below: